josdejong/mathjs/docs/configuration.md

 when creating a math.js instance, or later on using the function `config`.
 Available configuration settings are:

-- `matrix.defaultType`.
+- `matrix`.
 The default type of matrix output for functions.
   Available values are: `'matrix'` (default) or `'array'`.
   Where possible, the type of matrix output from functions is determined from the function input: An array as input will return an Array, a Matrix as input will return a Matrix.
-In case of no matrix as input, the type of output is determined by the option `matrix.defaultType`.
+In case of no matrix as input, the type of output is determined by the option `matrix`.
 In case of mixed matrix inputs, a matrix will be returned always.

-- `number.defaultType`.
+- `number`.
 The default type of numbers.
 Available values are:
   `'number'` (default) or `'bignumber'`.
 Big numbers have higher precision than the default numbers of JavaScript.

-- `number.precision`.
+- `decimals`.
 The maximum number of decimal places behind the decimal point (not the number of significant digits).
 Only applies to big numbers, not to numbers.
 Default value is 20.